 The Gibeonites were a people living in Canaan long before the kings of Israel existed.
 They secured with Joshua an agreement that insured their survival and that they could continue living in the land in spite of it being part of Israel's inheritance (Joshua 9:3 - 15).
 Years later Saul, for unknown reasons, slaughters many of them (2Samuel 21:1).
 God considers these killings as a great sin and tells King David he must rectify the situation in order to stop a three-year famine that was ravaging Israel (verses 2 - 9).

 Baasha was the third ruler over the Kingdom of Israel after it broke away from the Kingdom of Judah in 930 B.C.
 He assumed the throne after murdering Nadab (the son of Jeroboam) in the Philistine city of Gibbethon (1 Kings 15:27).
 Soon after coming into power, he murders anyone else who was of the royal family (verses 27 - 29), a bloody act which was prophesied to occur.
 Ultimately, Baasha was condemned for his many sins by the prophet Jehu, who foretold of the total destruction of HIS house just like the havoc he wrecked on Nadab's family (1 Kings 16:1 - 5).

-The bloody queen of Judah
+The bloody queen

 The most brutal

 Menahem was one of the most brutal and bloody kings of Israel.
 Soon after taking over the reins of power, through his murder of Shallum, he sought to enter into the border town of Tiphsah.
 Angered that he is refused entry into the city, he lays siege to it and kills anyone he finds.
 His murderous spree is uniquely brutal and unprecedented, even among other unrighteous rulers of Israel, as his anger at being snubbed drives him to violently rip open pregnant women (2 Kings 15:16).